The North of England Institute of Mining and Mechanical Engineers is often abbreviated to “the Mining Institute”.

 Come and see us – it’s free to visit

 Both the building and its collections are open to you, the public.
 Not only can you use the Library for study, but you can hire rooms here, see free events, enjoy entertainment and you can even get married here!
+The building is now very busy with a wide variety of events so it is worth contacting us to confirm availability before travelling.

 We welcome individuals and groups and can provide free group tours and talks on a variety of subjects.
 We welcome school visits and can tailor visits to meet the needs of the curriculum and provide learning resources.